nk25719/PMD___aka-KiCad-esp32-6leds-2switches-1pj-circuit-/README.md

 * I understand the function of a decoupling resistor.
 * I comprehend the rationale behind including a voltage regulator circuit.
 * ESP32 input pins require a pull-up resistor.
-* It's necessary to include a power flag next to your GND and Vin connections.
+* It's necessary to include a power flag next to your GND and Vin connections in the KiCad schematic.
 * The ESP32 antenna should be positioned at the edge of the PCB.
-* The gap between the inner and outer diameters of the through holes in the ESP32 footprint is 0.7 mm.
+* The anular ring between the inner and outer diameters of the through holes in the ESP32 footprint is 0.7 mm.
 * the pins of the Esp32 are numberred counter clockwise

 ## Do Not Tell